 The “Great Forgetting” mentioned by Dr. Maccari-Clayton refers to efforts to erase, or at least downplay, the atrocities committed in the Congo by Leopold and Belgium while he was in power.
 Even during his lifetime, Leopold became unpopular and disliked – though more for his domestic agenda and offensive personal behavior than for his actions in the Congo.
 As soon as he died, Belgium made great efforts to minimize his history and cover up the genocide, by instead focusing on Leopold’s public domestic infrastructure projects.
 This orchestrated “forgetting” makes the artistic choice to implore viewers to “Remember Belgium” particularly poignant in this poster, which was created only nine years after Leopold’s death.

 Dr. Maccari-Clayton draws a complicated, but clear, trajectory through this object lesson.
-She guides students from Leopold’s vicious legacy, to the re-envisioning of Belgium as a country of innocence, to the horrors of World War I, to use of Belgium as inspiration for the war effort in the United States.
+She guides students from Leopold’s vicious legacy, to the re-envisioning of Belgium as a country of innocence, to the horrors of World War I, to the use of Belgium as inspiration for the war effort in the United States.
 All of this complex history and brutality took place in a span of less than thirty years.
 This object serves to highlight the ability of Europe and white America to pivot perspectives as it suites their political agendas and the power of design to convey complex messaging through spare, clever artistry.

 - Bate, Peter.
 Congo: White King, Red Rubber, Black Death.
 New York, New York: ArtMattan Productions (Documentary, 2003)